csterritt/fiber-basic-auth/README.md

 #### Production use

 First of all, you'll have to figure out some way to get the magic code to your users!
 There's nothing here (yet) to support that.
+All the text mentions emails;
+if you want to use something else, like text messages, change that too.

 Second, the codes don't expire in twenty minutes or so.
 Gotta fix that.